-The rising cost of medical school, plus the daunting number of years of education and training is making some prospective medical students ask: Is an MD really worth it?
+The rising cost of medical school, plus the daunting number of years of education and training, is making some prospective medical students ask: Is an MD really worth it?
 That’s ultimately up to you.

-But it’s worth noting that while medical school has traditionally been a path to a lucrative career, the steep up-front costs might be starting to make the endgame look less appealing.
+It’s also worth noting that while medical school has traditionally been a path to a lucrative career, the steep up-front costs might be starting to make the endgame look less appealing.